Venini Vases – Authorized Dealer

 Venini Vases New Colors 2023

 Elegance has no excess, no frills, no illusions.
 Elegance is purity, it is essential and perfect lines.
 It is sophisticated color able to get noticed for delicacy.
 Elegance is a handmade blown glass vase, that never reveals her age and has been in exhibitions and publications worldwide for over eighty years.
-Venini Vases spring summer collection 2023 are create in magenta pink transparent and opaline blown glass, glossy and matte.
+Venini Vases spring summer collection 2023 are create in magenta pink and paraiba transparent and opaline blown glass, glossy and matte.

 Handkerchief Venini Vases